paul-wolf/yewdoc-client/readme.md

-You can edit and manage any kind of text file, txt, rst, md, conf, etc. Yewdocs does have a slight prejudice towards Markdown for newly created documents but you can easily specify any format you wish.
+You can edit and manage any kind of text file, txt, rst, md, conf, etc. Yewdocs does have a slight prejudice towards Markdown for newly created documents but you can easily specify any format you wish or convert a file to another format after creating it.

-> This project is at a somewhat early stage and therefore is subject
-> to change.

 Installation
 ============

-Yewdocs works with Python 2.7.
+Yewdocs works with Python 2.7, 3.3, 3.4, 3.5, 3.6

-Git clone the repo, cd into the resulting directory and execute the install command:

-    pip install --editable .

 > Currently pandoc must be installed following the instructions specific
 > to your operating system.

+Macos:

+    brew install pandoc

+Ubuntu:

+    sudo apt-get install pandoc

+Git clone the repo:

+    git clone git@github.com:paul-wolf/yewdoc-client.git

+cd into the resulting directory and execute the install command:

+    cd yewdoc-client
+    pip install --editable .

 That should be all that is required.
 We will later make a PyPi module available.